vega/vega-lite/site/usage/compile.md

 The easiest way to run these commands is to use [`npx`](https://github.com/npm/npx). `npx` will automatically run the commands from the local `node_modules/.bin`, or from a central cache, installing any packages needed in order for the commands to run.
 It Is not necessary to have Vega or Vega-Lite installed ahead of time for `npx` to work.

 `npx vl2vg spec.vl.json`

+### Using npx

+To use [npx](https://github.com/npm/npx), a tool to execute npm binaries, provide the required packages and choose the binary you want to run.
+For example, to run `vl2png`, run `npx -p vega -p vega-lite vl2png --help`.